HristinaStoyanova68/Crepe-Paper-Flower-Shop/README.md

 ## Project Description

-HRISTINA'S CRAFT WORLD is an online platform that provides browsing opportunities for handcrafted products made from crepe paper.
+[HRISTINA'S CRAFT WORLD ReactJS](https://hristina-s-craft-world-reactjs.firebaseapp.com/) is an online platform that provides browsing opportunities for handcrafted products made from crepe paper.
 The platform offers the following functionalities:

 - Users can explore a gallery consisting of three collections: bouquets, decorations for home or parties, and gift boxes adorned with crepe paper flowers.
 - Initially, the platform showcases three products from each collection, accessible for viewing by all users.